mathpunk/sherman/README.md

 ## Prerequisites

 You should have nodejs installed --- check the instructions for your machine.
 Install `lumo` with `npm install lumo-cljs --global` (or yarn, probably?).
 Clone the repo.
 Get in it.
 I bet `npm install` there.
+Oh, and for now you need leiningen, Clojure's build tool.

 Please post an issue or tweet at me if you have problems!